Plonsters

-Plonsters is a children's television program produced by Anima Studio für Film & Grafik GmbH in Hamburg, Germany, and Bettina Matthaei for Egmont Imagination.
+Plonsters is a German animated children's television program produced by Anima Studio für Film & Grafik GmbH in Hamburg, Germany, Bettina Matthaei for Egmont Imagination, and later by Telescreen BV following that company's acquisition of the Egmont Imagination library.
 Each episode is about 3 minutes and 30 seconds long and is produced using stop motion animation done with plasticine, also called claymation.
 The title is a portmanteau of "plasticine" and "monsters".
+The characters also appeared in educational books.
+The names of the characters: Plummy (the Orange one), Plif (the green one) and Plops (the blue one).
+The episodes are about the adventures of the three protagonists, where they find themselves using modeling clay to create objects.